nodejs/node/doc/api/os.md

 * {string}

-A string constant defining the operating system-specific end-of-line marker:
+The operating system-specific end-of-line marker.

 * `\n` on POSIX
 * `\r\n` on Windows